-When a Grade II sprain occurs, use of a weight-bearing brace or some supportive taping is common in early treatment.
-This helps to ease the pain and avoid stretching of the healing knee ligament.
-After a grade II injury, you can usually return to activity once the joint is stable and you are no longer having pain.
-This may take up to six weeks.
-Physiotherapy helps to hasten the healing process via electrical modalities, massage, strengthening and joint exercises to guide the direction that the knee ligament fibres heal.
-This helps to prevent a future tear and quickly return you to your pre-injury status.
+When a Grade II sprain occurs, use of a weight-bearing brace or some supportive taping is commonplace in early treatment.
+This support helps to ease the pain and avoid stretching of the healing knee ligament.
+After a grade II injury, you can usually return to activity once the joint is stable, and you are no longer having pain.
+The ligament healing may take a minimum of six weeks.
+Physiotherapy helps to hasten the healing process via electrical modalities, massage, strengthening, and joint exercises to guide the direction that the knee ligament fibres heal.
+This healing helps to prevent a future tear and quickly return you to your pre-injury status.

 When a Grade III injury occurs, you usually wear a hinged knee brace for up to six weeks, with a small amount of movement, and use crutches for 1-2 weeks to protect the knee ligament from weight-bearing stresses.
-As your pain resolves and knee ligament repairing occurs, the knee brace can be gradually unlocked to allow greater knee movement as tolerated.
-The aim is to allow for full knee ligament healing and gradually return to normal activities.
-Severe LCL injury is most successfully treated via physiotherapy and the advice of a knee surgeon.
+As your pain resolves and knee ligament repairing occurs, the knee brace can be gradually unlocked to allow additional knee movement as tolerated.
+The aim is to allow for full knee ligament healing and slowly return to normal activities.
+Severe LCL injury treatment via physiotherapy is a primary choice.
+However, we recommend the advice of a knee surgeon.
 Patients may not return to their full level of activity for 3 to 4 months.
 We highly recommend that you seek professional advice from a healthcare practitioner who specialises in knee ligament injuries to avoid long-term knee instability.

 What is the Treatment for an LCL Injury?

-Depending on the grade of knee ligament injury you can start to feel better within days to just a few weeks of the injury.
+Depending on the grade of knee ligament injury, you can start to feel better within days to just a few weeks of the damage.
 Your physiotherapy treatment will aim to:

-We strongly suggest that you discuss your knee ligament injury rehabilitation plan after a thorough examination by a knee injury clinician such as a sports physiotherapist, sports physician or knee surgeon.
+We strongly suggest that you discuss your specific knee rehabilitation plan with your trusted healthcare practitioner, after a thorough examination by a knee injury clinician such as a sports physiotherapist, sports physician or knee surgeon.

-Most LCL injuries resolve well with conservative management, however, surgery may be considered if there is significant ligament disruption eg Grade III.
-Knee surgery may also be required if there is a significant combination of injuries involving the ACL, posterolateral corner and/or meniscus.
+Most LCL injuries resolve well with conservative management.
+However, surgery may occur if there is significant ligament disruption, e.g. Grade III.
+Knee surgery may also be required if there is a considerable combination of injuries involving the ACL, posterolateral corner or meniscus.
 In these cases, the opinions of your knee surgeon, physiotherapist and doctor will guide the need for knee surgery.